OpenLMIS/openlmis-ui-components/docs/extension_guide.md

 ```

 ### Extending a Screen
-This functionality is still underdevelopment, see [OLMIS-1682: Extention directive to allow insertion of UI components](https://openlmis.atlassian.net/browse/OLMIS-1682) for implementation details.
+This functionality is still under development, see [OLMIS-1682: extension directive to allow insertion of UI components](https://openlmis.atlassian.net/browse/OLMIS-1682) for implementation details.

 ### HTML Layouts
 There might be places where an implementor needs to completely change the layout of a page or element.
 An example of this might be adding an additional header, or a paragraph of instructions.
 This is simple because of AngularJS's markup pattern and the implicit file replacement.